MechanicalRabbit/DataKnots.jl/doc/src/start.md

     =#

-To return the last record of the pipeline's input, we could `Drop` upto the last item in the stream:
+To return the last record of the pipeline's input, we could `Drop` up to the last item in the stream:

     run(ChicagoData, Employee >> Drop(-1))
     #=>